10 Making Choices

 Dali ran her hand across the linen on the table, smoothing it out.
-“Eva, I know who you are.
+“Eva, I know you are a Miller’s daughter.
 I’ve known for some time.”

 Eva looked at Josah in dismay.
 “I’ve never denied it,” she said in a quiet tone.
 “The Council never asked anything about me.
 They assumed being with Lord Rando was reason enough to select me as the ruler.”

 “Listen to me!”
 Dali said with vigor.
-“Your secret is safe with me.
+“Your secret is safe with me, and with everyone else here at this table.
 You stopped being this other person the day the Council chose you to lead.
 You’re the Lady of Bon Abbi.
 If a Chronicler is all about the truth, then I am confident he can read your heart.
 Don’t let fear cloud your judgment.”

 Eva bit her lip, determined to rise to the occasion.
 Graybard agreed.
 “These people need you to be the Lady.”

 At that instant, the young runner from the gate came to the center table.
-“My Lady, we have horses crossing Sui Saor.”
+“My Lady, horses are crossing Sui Saor!”